-Customarily accompanied by Babe, the Blue Ox, his character originated in the oral traditions of North American loggers, and at one time, all lumberjacks believed, or pretended to believe, that this great man really lived and was the pioneer in the lumber country.
+Customarily accompanied by Babe, the Blue Ox, his character originated in the oral traditions of North American loggers, and at one time, all lumberjacks believed or pretended to believe, that this great man really lived and was the pioneer in the lumber country.
 Some of the older men even claimed to have known him or members of his crew.
 His supposed grave is even marked in Kelliher, Minnesota.
-Perhaps he was a “real” man who worked as a swamper, shacker or lumberjack more skilful and more clever than average, about whose exploits grew.
+Perhaps he was a “real” man who worked as a swamper, shacker or lumberjack more skillful and more clever than average, about whose exploits grew.

-After his death, his fame probably spread from camp to camp, more tales were added to those told about him, and thus, gradually, he became, in time, an exaggerated type of the lumberjack, and the hero of more exploits than he could possibly have carried out in his life-time.
+After his death, his fame probably spread from camp to camp, more tales were added to those told about him, and thus, gradually, he became, in time, an exaggerated type of the lumberjack, and the hero of more exploits than he could possibly have carried out in his lifetime.

 Where these tales originated is unknown, but, they were passed down from one generation of lumbermen to another for years dating well back into the early days of lumbering in the northeast.
-The lumberjacks, in their slow migration westward, carried the tales freely from camp to camp into all of the lumbering states of the North and into the forests of Canada.
+The Lumberjacks, in their slow migration westward, carried the tales freely from camp to camp into all of the lumbering states of the North and into the forests of Canada.

 Bunyan stories were usually told in the evening around the fires in the bunk-houses with many of the older narrators speaking in a French-Canadian dialect, and the stories were often full of the technical jargon of the woods.
-Usually the stories were told to arouse the wonder of the tenderfoot or simply as contributions in a contest in yarning.
+Usually, the stories were told to arouse the wonder of the tenderfoot or simply as contributions in a contest in yarning.
 They were often of a grotesque and fabulous type, and they were all, more or less, closely related to the exploits of Bunyan and his lumbering crew.
 “That happened,” said the narrator, “the year I went up for Paul Bunyan.
-Of course you have all heard of Paul.”
+Of course, you have all heard of Paul.”
 And so the tale began.
 It was then matched by a bigger yarn, and the series grew.

 Often the scene of the exploits narrated was quite fictitious, like the Round River, which was in section thirty-seven, of the Big Onion River, three weeks this side of Quebec.
 Often, too, the lumberjacks told of events that they said occurred on another lumbering stream than the one they are working on; thus, the men of the Flambeau camps told of the deeds of Paul Bunyan on the Wisconsin River or on the Chippewa River.
 Sometimes the story-tellers would take Bunyan abroad and would tell of his doings, for example, among the big trees of Oregon, or they would tell of what happened when Paul was a boy on his father’s farm.
 Usually, however, the tales were supposed to have occurred in the “good” days of lumbering, some forty or fifty years back when the country was new, and in localities not far from the camps in which the yarns were told.

 Paul Bunyan was a powerful giant, said to have been seven feet tall and with a stride of seven feet.
 He was famous throughout the lumbering districts for his physical strength and for the ingenuity with which he met difficult situations.
 He was so powerful that no man could successfully oppose him, and his ability to get drunk was proverbial.
 So great was his lung capacity that he called his men to dinner by blowing through a hollow tree a blast so strong that it blew down the timber on a tract of 60 acres, and when he spoke, the limbs sometimes fell from the trees.
 To keep his pipe filled, required the entire time of a swamper with a scoop shovel.
-In the gentle art of writing Bunyan had, however, no skill.
+In the gentle art of writing, Bunyan had, however, no skill.
 He kept his men’s time by cutting notches in a stick of wood, and he ordered supplies for camp by drawing pictures of what he wanted.
 On one occasion only did his ingenuity fail; he ordered grindstones and got cheeses.
 “Oh,” says Paul, “I forgot to put the holes in my grindstones.”

 No undertaking was too great for Paul.
 Lumberjacks said that he was the man who logged the timber off North Dakota.
 He also scooped out the hole for Lake Superior.
 This he used for a reservoir as he was needing water to ice his logging roads.
 The Mississippi River was caused by the overturning of a water tank when his ox slipped.
 Over the years, his legend grew to include his cousin, Tony Beaver, who cut tall timber in the forests of the South; and his brother, Pecos Bill, who reigned over the cow camps and cattle trails from Texas to beyond the Canada boundary.
 Kemp Morgan, a waif whom Paul adopted, dug all of the important oil wells in Texas and Oklahoma.